aymanelfadl/wireframing/README.md

 ### Functionality
 Functionality represents the interactive elements of the wireframe, such as buttons, links, and forms.
 These elements are critical for user engagement and ensuring a seamless experience.
 - **Example**: A "Book Now" button must be easily accessible and prominently placed to encourage users to complete the booking process.

+---

+# Types of Wireframes

+Wireframes can be classified into two types: **low-fidelity** and **high-fidelity**.
+Understanding the differences helps you choose the right one based on the stage of your project.

+### Low-Fidelity Wireframes
+Low-fidelity wireframes are simple, rough sketches or basic outlines.
+They focus on layout and functionality without details such as colors, images, or typography.
+These are typically used in the early stages of the design process to quickly visualize concepts and gather feedback.

+### High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and closer to the final product design.
+They often include exact measurements, fonts, and interactions.
+These are used later in the design process to fine-tune the design before development begins.

+## What Type of Wireframe is Here?

+The wireframe used in this project is a **high-fidelity wireframe**, which includes detailed design elements like typography, interactions, and layout, closely resembling the final product.